 The Group has no financial assets that are measured at fair value and the only financial liability that is measured at fair value at the end of each reporting period is contingent consideration (Note 30).
-The value of financial assets and other financial liabilities approximate their fair value.
-The following table gives information about how the fair value of the financial liability is determined.
+The value of financial

 Financial Liabilities Fair value as at 30 June 2023 \$ Fair value as at 30 June 2022 \$ Fair value hierarchy Valuation technique Significant unobservable inputs Relationship of unobservable inputs to fair value Contingent consideration in a business combination (Note 30) 3,687,189 2,699,010 Level 3 Discounted cash flow Discount rate of 25% (pre-tax) and probability adjusted revenue projections.
 The higher the discount rate, the lower the value.
 The higher the possible revenue the higher value.

-Reconciliation of Level 3 fair value measurements
+Reconciliation of Level 3 fair value meas urements 2023 Contingent consideration in a business combination \$ 2022 Contingent consideration in a business combination \$